 Blood glucose lower than 140 mg/dL is considered normal.
 Any finding over 200 mg/dL followed by two hours test suggests diabetic.
 The range between 140 and 199 mg/dL indicates prediabetes.

 Some oral drugs are used to treat diabetes type 1 and diabetes 2.
 Many oral medication options are also available depending upon the condition of the diabetic patient.
-If the condition is severe, then insulin is recommended for the better blood sugar management.
+If the condition is severe, then insulin is recommended for better blood sugar management.

 This process involves bariatric surgery.
 This process is not for everyone due to its possible risk factors and complications.
 This process is suitable for those people who are obese, and their BMI index is higher than 35.